-Proliferation of art law blogs, many maintained by law firms with established or newly created art law practices is an indicator of popularity and promise of this exciting field.
-We invite you to consult the following list of blogs as you are looking for the right attorney to represent you or as you are looking for unique insights into the current issues affecting the arts community.*
+Proliferation of art law blogs, many maintained by law firms with established or newly created art law practices, is an indicator of popularity and promise of this exciting field.

 Art and Artifact: Blogger hosted, this is a “weblog dedicated to everything concerning art and the law.”